nobrefelipe/flutter_ui_toolkit/README.md

 This class creates a Native Action Sheet.

-Compared with the other classes in this packages `UIActionSheet` is a bit more verbose.
+Compared with the other classes in this package,`UIActionSheet` is a bit more verbose.
 However you write once for all platforms.

 ### How to use: